German Shepherd vs Labrador RetrieverLast updated: by Jessi Larson

-If you’re looking for a loyal family dog, then you’ve likely thought about the German Shepherd vs Labrador Retriever.
+If you’re looking for a loyal family dog, you’ve likely thought about the German Shepherd vs Labrador Retriever.

 Both are prized for their loyalty and energy and are considered strong working breeds.

-Which pup do you pick?
+So which pup do you pick?

 Knowing the differences between a German Shepherd vs Labrador Retriever is crucial.
 And it all starts with their story.

 The history of a breed can often give you insight into what you can expect from them as a family dog.
 So let’s see how the breed stories compare for the German Shepherd vs Labrador Retriever.

 German Shepherd History